-The Kalighat terminal near Patna is another feasible option.
+The Kalughat terminal near Patna is another feasible option.
 Currently under construction, the terminal will facilitate cargo imports up to the Narayani river.

 A multi-modal terminal in Haldiya of Kolkata, which is underway, will enable transportation of 2.18 million ton every year.
 The project is due for completion in December 2019.

 According to officials, the two neighboring countries are considering a few alternatives for the modality of waterways: